Gutena/gutena-lightbox/readme.txt

 If you like this plugin, consider exploring our other block plugins:

-🧱 [PhotoFeed Block by Gutena](https://wordpress.org/plugins/photofeed-block-by-gutena/) - Display Instagram Photos from your Instagram accounts, either in the same single feed or in multiple different ones.
+🧱 [Gutena PhotoFeed](https://wordpress.org/plugins/photofeed-block-by-gutena/) - Display Instagram Photos from your Instagram accounts, either in the same single feed or in multiple different ones.

+🧱 [Gutena Accordion](https://wordpress.org/plugins/gutena-accordion/) - Easily and instantly add Accordion Block to your Gutenberg Editor.

+🧱 [Gutena Forms](https://wordpress.org/plugins/gutena-forms/) - Gutena Forms is a native form block for Gutenberg.
+Built for Look, Speed and Functionality.

-🧱 [Post Featured Tag Block by Gutena](https://wordpress.org/plugins/post-featured-tag-block-by-gutena/) - Post Featured Tag Block use to add custom featured or new tag on post based on post date.
+🧱 [Gutena Recent Post Tag](https://wordpress.org/plugins/post-featured-tag-block-by-gutena/) - Post Featured Tag Block use to add custom featured or new tag on post based on post date.

 ## 🌐 Our Products